 Music at the Market

 We have Second Helpin with us at the market this month and if all goes to plan it should be on from 10.30-11.00 & 12.30-1.00pm.

 Lots going on at the Kitchen this month.

 Matthew Kearsey-Lawson from Kent Fine Foods is doing some wonderful stuff with his own and other products.

 We will also have John the Baker giving us an insight into baking.
-He’s been busy for the last few weeks mixing dough with marmalades, I’m sure his offerings will be very tasty.
+I’m sure his offerings will be very tasty.

-Need a private baking lesson? …just pick up one of his business cards.
+Need a private baking lesson? …just pick up one of his business cards or contact him

 Our monthly charity stall

 This month we have the Hospice in the Weald, Tonbridge Shop.
 They always do well so do please support them.